Tijntj3/Zybo-Z7-20-Audiomonitor/README.md

 | (No) octaver | Turns on the octaver effect in the audio pipeline.
 The octaver setting is "1000" and as if now cannot be changed. | Off |
 | (No) tremolo | Turns on the tremolo effect in the audio pipeline.
 The tremolo setting is "1000" and as if now cannot be changed.
 Note that the tremolo is sensitive to clipping due to PL multiplication. | Off |
 | (No) delay | Turns on the delay effect in the audio pipeline.
 The delay setting is "1000" and as if now cannot be changed. | Off |

+The top set of blue bars show the loudness of the music and the bottom set displays the frequency contents.